Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 >[!pf2rule] TLDR
 > Among the common ancestries, these following are [[03 Rule Elements/Rule References#^rarity-rare\|Rare]]: Elf, Gnome, Leshy.
 Meaning, you cannot choose these ancestries without a rare option reward / discussion with GM.
 The lore of these ancestries could be found in the [[01 World of Erythea/People/Ancestries\|Ancestries]] page.
 >
-> Please refer to the list for availability on all other published ancestries.
+> Please refer to the following list for availability on all other published ancestries.
 Note that [[03 Rule Elements/Rule References#^rarity-uncommon\|Uncommon]] ancestries needs to be strongly incorporated into your character story, as they would invite development in the campaign.

 #### Common